tpell114/Option_Arbitrage_Finder/testingResults.md

 This version eliminates adding short positions for options that have a $0.00 bid, as these cannot practically be used.

 ### Version 3 (Haskell only)
-This version eliminates deduplication on every level of recursion and only does it once at the end.
+This version eliminates deduplication on every level of recursion and only does it once at the end once all solutions are collected.